Food safety matters!

 While everybody is enjoying themselves in the company of family and friends, we should all keep food safety in mind.
 Here are some useful information pages for holiday food safety.

-Raw milk is unsanitary and may contain feces, urine, and other environmental contaminants from the source animal and its environment.
+Raw milk is not safe to drink.
+It is unsanitary and may contain feces, urine, and other environmental contaminants from the source animal and its environment.
 Heat treatment of milk (pasteurization) kills most bacteria in milk.

 Several studies and tests confirm that raw milk can contain a number of disease causing organisms.
 The “big four” include Listeria, Salmonella, E. coli O157:H7, and Campylobacter.
 Many of these organisms can cause severe illnesses that, in some cases, may have permanent effects.
 In severe cases, illness resulting from these four organisms can even cause death.
 People with compromised or undeveloped immune systems such as the elderly, people with certain chronic diseases, pregnant women, and young children are particularly vulnerable.

-Please visit the BC Centre for Disease Control from more information.
+Please visit the BC Centre for Disease Control for more information.

 The Canadian Food Inspection Agency provides valuable information for Canadians about food safety issues, including a food recall subscription service.
 Visitors to their site can subscribe to the CFIA automatic food recall update service where they will receive food recalls and allergy alerts directly via e-mail the moment they are issued.